 The Seven Commandos Beach was our final destination after a long day touring.
 Seven Commandos were named after the 7 remaining Japanese commandos who lived on the island as stragglers after World War II.
 The island has a long white sandy beach lined with palm trees.

-Of all the destinations in “ El Nido Tour A”.
-Only at the Seven Commandos Beach has a small canteen which offers beverages.
+Of all the destinations in “ El Nido Tour Package A”.
+Only at the Seven Commandos Beach has a small canteen that offers beverages.
 Perfect timing because we were already craving for some cold drinks at that time.
 We stayed a bit longer at the beach, some of our companions played volleyball.
 I was a bit tired already at that time, so I just sat down under a tree while enjoying a Halo-halo which I got for PHP 100.00.

-Just enjoying our El Nido Island Hopping …
+Just enjoying El Nido Tour Package A

 - Don’t forget to rent a snorkel (PHP 100.00) before the tour, though some operators include this in their package.

-- Bring extra clothes or some cover ups should you feel cold after the tour; swim attire.
+- Bring extra clothes or some cover-ups should you feel cold after the tour; swim attire.